WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Georgia-Aitkenhead/weekly-meetings-2021.md

 * RP working on REG document
 * Apprecciating AC's recipes

+Aaaah - lovely range of help across lots of different topics!! 🍰

 #### What did you achieve?

 * Applied for MozFest with SB [#582](https://github.com/alan-turing-institute/AutisticaCitizenScience/issues/582)
+  * KW: Chatted in the meeting - a couple of edits to fit in.
+Looks good though - fingers crossed.
+  * Please do add to the GitHub so we have a record 😸
 * RRI training course: worked on a case study involving an algorithm for predicting reoffence rates - loved the course!
+  * KW: Really delighted that you enjoyed it so much!
 * Moderation summaries combined and in markdown on GitHub (still needs some work formatting and proof-reading) [#416](https://github.com/alan-turing-institute/AutisticaCitizenScience/issues/416)
+  * KW: This is great - can you ask AP to review?
 * Co-working on code of conduct with SF [#566](https://github.com/alan-turing-institute/AutisticaCitizenScience/issues/566)
+  * KW: This is really starting to come together - enforcement needs a bit more work - potentially cribbing from the Turing Way code of conduct?
 * Some more work on position paper [#247](https://github.com/alan-turing-institute/AutisticaCitizenScience/issues/247)

 #### What did you struggle with?